Phil Foden

-Foden's breakthrough into professional football came in 2017 when he won the FIFA U-17 World Cup Golden Ball award following England's successful Under-17 World Cup campaign.
-He made his debut for City during the same year and in December was named BBC Young Sports Personality of the Year.
+A product of Manchester City's youth academy, Foden's breakthrough into professional football came in 2017 when he won the FIFA U-17 World Cup Golden Ball award following England's successful Under-17 World Cup campaign.
+He made his debut for Manchester City during the same year and in December was named BBC Young Sports Personality of the Year.

-Foden has since made over 100 appearances for the club, winning nine honours including becoming the youngest recipient of a Premier League winners' medal.
+Foden has since made over 300 appearances for the club, winning seventeen honours, including a continental treble in the 2022–23 season and becoming the youngest recipient of a Premier League winner's medal in 2018.
 In 2019, he won a second Premier League and became the club's youngest-ever goalscorer in the UEFA Champions League, and is the youngest English player to both start a match and score in the knockout stages of the competition.
-In 2021, he was named as the Premier League Young Player of the Season and the PFA Young Player of the Year.
+In 2021 and 2022, he was named as the Premier League Young Player of the Season and the PFA Young Player of the Year.
+In 2024, Foden was named as the Premier League Player of the Season and the PFA Players' Player of the Year.

-Foden has represented England at many youth levels, scoring 19 goals in 51 youth caps.
-He was first called up to the senior team on 25 August 2020 and made his debut against Iceland on 5 September 2020, in a 1–0 UEFA Nations League victory.
+Foden represented England at multiple youth levels before making his debut for the senior team in September 2020.
+He was part of the England teams for UEFA Euro 2020, the 2022 FIFA World Cup and UEFA Euro 2024.